tjluoma/di/README.md

-On one level this is _not_ a problem, because each script should be intelligent enough to avoid installing an older version over a newer one, so if you ran `di-carboncopycloner3.sh` and `di-carboncopycloner5.sh`, `di-carboncopycloner3.sh` would simply report that the already-installed version was “Up To Date”.
+On one level this is _not_ a problem, because each script should be intelligent enough to avoid installing an older version over a newer one, so if you ran `di-carboncopycloner3.sh` and `di-carboncopycloner5.sh`, `di-carboncopycloner3.sh` would simply report that the already-installed version was “Up-To-Date”.

 However, if you wanted to use [di-auto.sh](https://github.com/tjluoma/di/blob/master/di-auto.sh) to _only_ run scripts for apps which are already installed, you would run into problems because finding `/Applications/Carbon Copy Cloner.app`